Financial Aid

 Financial Aid Questions?

-• The Financial Aid Office plans to begin processing applications and sending out aid offers for the 2024-25 aid year mid-June.
-At that time, check your email along with the Tasks, Message Center, and Financial Aid Tile in your student homepage in ctcLink for updates on your 2024-25 financial aid.
+• Please check your email along with the Tasks, Message Center, and Financial Aid Tile in your student homepage in ctcLink for updates on your 2025-26 financial aid.

 • Think you don't qualify for financial aid?
 Think again.
-The nationally recognized Washington College Grant (formerly the State Need Grant) makes education and training beyond high school affordable.
-Beginning in 2020-2021, more low- and middle-income families will qualify.
-Learn more about the Washington College Grant.
+The nationally recognized WA Grant (formerly the State Need Grant and Washington College Grant) makes education and training beyond high school affordable.
+Learn more about the WA Grant.

 • Virtual and in - person financial aid info and filing events are ongoing throughout the state and throughout the academic year, in coordination with the Washington Student Achievement Council’s 12th Year Campaign